AaryamikG/C-and-LINQ-Warm-up/readme.md

 ## Scene Setting — Healthcare Consultancy

-A regional NHS Trust has asked your consultancy team to prototype an analytics tool for outpatient appointments.
+A regional healthcare provider has asked your consultancy team to prototype an analytics tool for outpatient appointments.

 They don’t want a full product yet — just quick answers to a few important questions using the data they already have.